Krew-io/IssueTracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for Krew.
 title: ''
-labels: ''
+labels: 'feature'
-assignees: ''
+assignees: 'DamienVesper'

 ---